Pepe the Frog: Trading platforms

+Crypto artists used these resources to publish their work as digital tokens with a fixed circulation and then issued the art to collectors who then sold, traded, or stored their collections.

+Collectors use the "Rare Pepe Blockchain Trading" channel on the Telegram instant messaging platform to discuss with other collectors.

 Documentary

 A 2020 documentary, Feels Good Man, relates the story of Pepe's origins and co-option by the alt-right, and Furie's attempts to regain control over his creation.